Skip to content

 self.metadata = metadata

-self._observable_event_descriptor = None # typing.Optional[Event]
+self._observable_event_descriptor = None

 self._execution_info_validator = None

-self.execution_info = None # type: typing.Optional[RemoteResource]
+self.execution_info = None # RemoteResource | None

 if remote:

-self._execution_info_validator = RemoteResourceInfoValidator(
+self._execution_info_validator = RemoteResourceInfoValidator(state=state, isproperty=True, obj=self)

 self.model = None